 The Colonel divulges how he spearheaded the Army's supersecret reverse-engineering project that "seeded" some of the Star Visitors technology into American corporations, such as IBM, Hughes Aircraft, Bell Labs, and Dow Corning - without their knowledgen of its true ultimate origin.
 He describes the devices found aboard the Roswell craft, and how they became the precursors for today's integrated circuit chips, fibre optics, lasers, night-vision equipment, super-tenacity fibers (such as Kevlar plastic armor), and classified discoveries, such as psychotronic devices that can translate human thoughts into signals that control machinery, Stealth aircraft technology, and Star Wars particle-beam devices.

-He said a UFO Working Group was set up by President Truman in September, 1947 (a group some call MJ-12), and that it has functioned ever since.
-In the 1950s two crude prototypes of antigravity craft were constructed, but were powered by crude human nuclear fission generators, and were inefficient and leaked radiation.
+He said a UFO Working Group was set up by President Truman in September, 1947 (a group widely known now as the MJ-12 Committee), and that it has functioned ever since.
+In the 1950s two crude prototypes of antigravity craft were constructed, but were powered by crude human nuclear fission generators, were inefficient, and harmfully leaked radiation.

 He says that the Star Wars program was always primarily to prepare for war against the "Star Visitors" in case of invasion.